 Create a Concise Prospect Research Process

 If you don’t have a standardized process for researching prospect clients prior to making contact with them either by phone or in a meeting, you should.
 If you leave your sales team to their own devices when it comes to carrying out this process they might be wasting time.
 Do you know each sales reps process or how long they’re spending on each prospect?
 You think it might only shave a couple minutes off the amount of time spent researching, but if you take into account the amount of potential customers each sales team member researches each day it could end up almost totaling an hour for some reps.

 Group Tasks Together

 Consider instructing your sales team to make a certain amount of calls and to then do any admin work related to those calls following that batch of calls.
 This will help them to establish a workflow.
 Without a ‘flow’ time can be wasted from having to adjust from one task to another and progress can become choppy.
-Any important information gathered during a call can be jotted onto a notepad so it isn’t forgotten and then all of the information can be entered into your CRM at the same time.
+Any important information gathered during a call can be jotted onto a notepad so it isn’t forgotten and then all of the information can be entered into your

 Hire Appointment Setters

 By handing over admin work that can be done by someone else you will be able to keep your sales force on the road and it will give them back more time that they can spend visiting new prospects.
 Many B2B marketing companies offer an appointment setting service, you can provide them with a list of potential customers that you want them to contact and they will go forward and make appointments with them for a salesperson to go and visit them.
 Professional appointment setters can also gather any required information that you specify them to collect.

 A lot of a sales person’s time is spent writing content for their calls, emails and letters, or it’s spent looking for the right content in the extensive collection of writing that the marketing department has supplied them with.
 An abundance of content won’t save the sales team from having to write their own because more often than not they can’t find something that is completely relevant.